-The category of financial assets that is relevant to the Company is only loans and receivables.
 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Company provides money, goods or services directly to a debtor with no intention of trading the receivables.
-They are included in current assets, except those with maturities greater than 12 months after the end of the reporting period which are classified as non-current assets.
+They are included in current assets, except for those with maturities greater than 12 months after the end of each reporting period, which are classified as non-current assets.